Shop Best-selling Swim Gear of the Season | SHOP NOW

 While swimsuits don’t need to be fire-retardant like a motorsports racing suit, the principles of safety and durability are just as important.
 A quality racing suit is made from materials that are built to last.
 Look for fabrics with excellent chlorine resistance, which prevents the material from degrading and becoming see-through after a few wears.
 For outdoor meets, UV protection is a huge plus.
 Durability also comes down to construction—strong, flatlock seams prevent chafing and are less likely to split when your swimmer is stretching on the blocks.
 Investing in a suit made from high-performance, safe materials means it will hold its shape, support their muscles, and last through a demanding season of races and training.

-How to Choose the Right Racing Suit
+How to Choose the Right Boys' Racing Suit

 Picking the right racing suit can feel like a big decision, but it really comes down to three key things: getting the perfect fit, matching the suit to the meet, and understanding the fabric technology that gives swimmers an edge.
 When you know what to look for, you can find a suit that helps your swimmer feel confident and fast in the water.
 Let’s walk through each of these points so you can choose the best option for your athlete.